mrvi0/pyker/README.md

 ## 🙏 Acknowledgments

-- Inspired by PM2 for Node.js
 - Built for Python developers who need simple process management
 - Thanks to the Python community for excellent libraries like `psutil`
+- Inspired by the need for lightweight process management tools

 ---